DelftMercurians/Dies/docs/src/architecture.md

 - `dies-core`: Contains the most widely used types and traits.
 Should be kept slim.
 - `dies-executor`: Contains the `Executor`, `TeamController`, `PlayerController`, `Role`, and `Strategy` types.
-- `dies-serial-client`: Contains the `SerialClient` type.
+- `dies-basestation-client`: Contains the `BasestationClient` type.
 - `dies-ssl-client`: Contains the `SSLClient` type.
 - `dies-protos`: Contains the protobuf definitions used for communication with the game controller and vision.
-- `dies-simulator`: Contains the `Simulator` type, which can be used to replace the `SSLClient` and `SerialClient` with a simulator for testing.
+- `dies-simulator`: Contains the `Simulator` type, which can be used to replace the `SSLClient` and `BasestationClient` with a simulator for testing.
 - `dies-world`: Contains the `World` type, which is used to represent the state of the game world, as well as filters and processors for incoming data.
 - `dies-webui`: Contains the backend for the web interface, which can be used to monitor and control the AI.
 The frotend is in the `webui` directory.
 - `dies-cli`: Contains the command line interface for running the AI.
 This is the main entry point for the framework.